 Dry bags have a bunch of extra features aside from just being waterproof and keeping gear dry.

-These extra features can range from water bottle storage, extra pockets, draining holes, different compartments, padded straps, and special strap or latches so the dry bag can be latched down to a kayak or even a car or bike.
+These extra features can range from water bottle storage, extra pockets, draining holes, different compartments, double shoulder straps, and removable backpack straps or latches so the dry bag can be latched down to a kayak or even a car or bike.

 If you are looking for a dry bag that can be used for specific types of kayaking, consider exploring the different features of some different kinds of dry bags.